tarekmonowar/second-responsive-website/README.md

 The layout is fully responsive and adapts to different screen sizes, ensuring an optimal user experience on both desktop and mobile devices.

 ## Preview
-### Navigation and Header
-- Contains a search bar and navigation links for easy access to different sections.

-### Main Section
-- Displays video thumbnails in a responsive grid layout, with video metadata such as views and upload dates.

-### Footer
-- Includes links to social media platforms and important informational content.

-## How to Use
-1. Clone or download this repository.
-2. Open `index.html` in any browser to view the website.

 ## Screenshots
 Here’s a preview of the website: